 How to Unclog a Shower Drain

 Is your shower water slow to drain?
-Put on some gloves and learn how to clear a blockage without resorting to calling the plumber.
+Put on some gloves and learn how to unclog a shower drain without resorting to calling the plumber.

 We’ve all faced the unfortunate reality that shower drains are not self-cleaning.
 You may wash the floor of your shower and scrub around the drain to remove obvious buildup and loose hair strands, but most people do not instinctively know to also remove the drain cover and tackle "what lies beneath" unless pressured to fix poor drainage.

 Shower drain blockages can be blamed on a number of contributors, including:

 - hard water

 - buildup of shampoos and other products